Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: PROPOSED METHOD

 While CNNs are proficient in extracting local features, their ability to capture comprehensive global semantic information is limited.
 To address this, we leverage the Transformer to facilitate the learning of global features.
 However, existing methods such as ViT~\cite{dosovitskiy2020image} and Swin Transformer~\cite{liu2021swin} do not yield optimal performance in semantic segmentation tasks.
 Therefore, we choose to implement the Flatten Transformer~\cite{han2023flatten}, which introduces a novel Focused Linear Attention Module (FLAM) replacing the traditional self-attention module in Transformers.
 This enhancement aims to enhance efficiency and expressiveness in semantic segmentation tasks.

-The Flatten Transformer introduces a novel linear attention module called the FLAM, with the goal of reducing computational complexity while maintaining expressive capabilities.
+The Flatten Transformer introduces a novel linear attention module called the FLAM, to reduce computational complexity while maintaining expressive capabilities.
 Initially, a novel mapping function is crafted to replicate the focused distribution of the original $Softmax$ attention mechanism.
 Additionally, to overcome the low-rank limitation observed in prior linear attention modules, a straightforward depth-wise convolution is utilized to reintroduce feature diversity.
 This strategy allows the new module to combine the advantages of linear complexity and enhanced expressiveness simultaneously.
 In particular, the FLAM module can be formulated as

 where $x_f$ and $y_f$ represent the input and output of FLAM, $Q$, $K$, and $V$ represent the query, key, and value metrices, $H_{p}$ denotes the focused function, $H_{DWC}$ means the depth-wise convolution operation.